OpenSILEX/phis-docs-community/docs/experimental-organization.md

 ### What are events ?

+Events are crucial pieces of information used to enrich Phis datasets.
+Events are ponctual occurrences happening during an experiment, and potentially having an impact on the recorded data.
+Those events can be either planned (e.g. a sowing date) or unexpected (e.g. damages to a field experiment caused by wild animals).

 Events, like simple annotations, are created following the [Open Annotation Data Model](http://www.openannotation.org/spec/core/core.html) that allows assigning motivation and purpose attributes to annotations (e.g. oa:describing, oa:identifying, oa:linking, oa: replying, etc.).
 [Dublin Core](http://dublincore.org/) and [foaf](http://xmlns.com/foaf/spec/) specifications such as *dcterms:created*, *dcterms:creator*, *foaf:Agent* are also used.

 ### Ontology of Experimental Events

+An application ontology developped at INRA Montpellier, compliant with the standards of OWL, provides the structured vocabulary necessary to describe all events created and then stored in Phis: it is the Ontology of Experimental Events (OEEv), hosted by **AgroPortal**.
-The Ontology of Experimental Events (OEEv) is hosted by **AgroPortal**: it can be accessed to at [agroportal.lirmm.fr/ontologies/OEEV](http://agroportal.lirmm.fr/ontologies/OEEV).
+It can be accessed to from [agroportal.lirmm.fr/ontologies/OEEV](http://agroportal.lirmm.fr/ontologies/OEEV).

-The **Ontology of Experimental Events (OEEv)**, characterises events that occur during an experiment, e.g. dates of sowing, application of a given treatment, harvesting, measurements or sampling for -omic measurements, or any category of technical problem.
+The **Ontology of Experimental Events**, characterises events that occur during an experiment, e.g. dates of sowing, application of a given treatment, harvesting, measurements or sampling for -omic measurements, or any category of technical problem.
 The OEEv ontology contains four groups of events, namely *Facility Management*, *Scientific Object Management*, *Trouble* and *Displacement*.

 #### Facility Management